larsw/rdf-web-components/README.md

 - **Multilingual Labels**: Support for rdfs:label and SKOS labels with language preferences
 - **Flexible Layouts**: Choose between table-like and turtle-like display formats
 - **Intelligent Object Rendering**: Automatic detection and display of images, dates, numbers, emails, etc.
+- **Inline Image Display**: Option to show/hide images inline with configurable thumbnails
+- **Link Navigation**: Click on object-side URIs to navigate to other subjects in the dataset
+- **Navigation Controls**: Built-in controls to navigate between subjects and return to full view
 - **Customizable**: Configurable themes, namespace display, and URI expansion
 - **Standards Compliant**: Built as standard Web Components, works with any framework or vanilla HTML